World Breastfeeding Week: I’m a huge proponent of breastfeeding, but my favorite word in that phrase is “world.”

 Returning to Work

 After 8 weeks of maternity leave, when I got back to work, initially I tried to get to my baby to nurse her once during the day, but it affected both of our day time routines so much that I started pumping while at work instead.
+Before you return to your work, make sure your child safe with the nurse.
+It has seen many times nurses, neglect the baby, or abuse them or make them starve while parents are not around.
+Make sure the nurse don’t abuse your kid or neglect your kid.
+If any kind of abuse or negligence happened, protect your kid by engaging with the nursing home abuse lawyer Boston MA.

 This is usually the time that babies develop a nipple preference — the breast or the bottle.
 In order to mitigate that, we followed a persistent routine with another caregiver offering her pumped milk and I always breastfed her on demand when home after work and on weekends.